Are you looking to submit your work?

 Poetry: We’ll accept up to five poems at a time.

-Email us at email@example.com with the necessary requirements.
+Email us at email@example.com with general questions or concerns.

 The Ginger Collect retains First North American Serial Rights to any works submitted and published on our site.
 We ask that if your piece is republished elsewhere that The Ginger Collect receives due credit as the first publisher.
 We do not accept previously published works.
 (Copyright is expensive, man.)